Unemployment

 CBA Commentary

-We estimate that the seasonally adjusted registered unemployment rate will rise to 4.36% in May 2025 from 4.28% a month earlier.
-According to data from the Bureau of Labor Statistics, the seasonally unadjusted unemployment rate reached 4.2% in May, down 0.1% point from the previous month.
-Thus, the month-on-month change in the seasonally unadjusted unemployment rate in May reflects its seasonal decline despite a slight cyclical deterioration in unemployment.
+We estimate that the seasonally adjusted registered unemployment rate will rise to 4.49% in July 2025 from 4.41% a month earlier.
+According to data from the Bureau of Labor Statistics, the seasonally unadjusted unemployment rate reached 4.4% in July, up 0.2% point from the previous month.
+Thus, the month-on-month change in the seasonally unadjusted unemployment rate in July reflects a seasonal increase in unemployment but also a partly cyclical deterioration.

-A different concept of the CSO survey sample unemployment rate reached 2.7% in April 2025 in the form of a trendcycle (more seasonally adjusted) compared to 2.7% in the previous month or 2.8% a year ago.
-In 2024, the average general unemployment rate was 2.8%, according to the CSO survey, and so far this year it has averaged 2.7%.
-This sample unemployment rate reached its lowest since 1993 at 2% in February 2019 and its highest at 9.3% in January 2000.
+In 2024, the unemployment rate reached 3.8%, and its average this year so far is 4.3%.
+Compared to the start of the Russian invasion of Ukraine, the share of the unemployed is thus 1.2% points above its 3.3% level in Q1 2022 and 1.7% points higher than the pre-Cold War average of 2.8% in 2019.
+Since 2005, the share of registered unemployed reached its lowest level since our seasonal estimate of 2.7% in June 2019, while its highest level of 8% comes from November 2013. \The CSO survey's different concept of the sample unemployment rate reached 3% in June 2025 in the form of a trendcycle (more seasonally adjusted), compared to 2.8% in the previous month or 2.8% a year ago.
+In 2024, the average general unemployment rate according to the CSO survey was 2.8% and so far this year it has averaged 2.8%.
+This sample unemployment rate reached its lowest since 1993 at 2% in February 2019 and its highest since January 2000 at 9.3%.

 Source of primary data